 The female will build a nest in the trees 10-20m off the floor, which is made of twigs, vines, fur and leaves, where the young will remain until they are 7 weeks old.

-They are preyed upon by boa constrictors, eagles and the fossa, because the red ruffed lemur is diurnal (active during the daytime), the nocturnal (active at night) Fossa poses the biggest threat.
+These Lemurs are classified by the IUCN as critically endangered, mostly due to loss of habitat, fragmentation and hunting.
+However, they also face a number of natural predators including boa constrictors, eagles and the fossa, because the red ruffed lemur is diurnal (active during the daytime), the nocturnal (active at night) Fossa poses the biggest threat.